LBHackney-IT/social-care-case-viewer-api/docs/connecting-to-a-database.md

 $ wget https://s3.amazonaws.com/rds-downloads/rds-ca-2019-root.pem
 ```

-6. Using the parameter from Parameter Store in your other tab, connect to the MongoDB by running the following command and extracting parts from the connection string - `mongodb://<USERNAME>:<PASSWORD>@<HOSTNAME>:<PORT>`
+6. Using the parameter from Parameter Store in your other tab, run the following command by extracting parts from the connection string - `mongodb://<USERNAME>:<PASSWORD>@<HOSTNAME>:<PORT>`

 ```
 mongo --ssl --host <HOSTNAME>:<PORT> --sslCAFile rds-ca-2019-root.pem --username <USERNAME> --password
 ```

+This will prompt you to enter the password.

 7. Paste the password and hit enter

+This will connect you to the MongoDB of the service API.

 8. Connect to the `social_care_db` database by running:

 ```